jambesh/tableau-power-automate/README.md

          *  if you will use the postman request Login using Token Name/Secret - then update the token name and secret.
             (You can create a new Token Name/Secret from your Tableau User Profile setting

-   4) Now time to login  - Select one of the Sign-In (Type) Postman Request from left(ID/Password OR Token/Secret) and hit "Send" - if you have setup the environment variable correctly for one of login method, then this should return the 200 status with your token info/Site LUID and set all Environment variable automatically. ## Note : This step has slight different from Tableau postman as this will take care of automatically set Environment variable rather then you manually copy and paste and set them.
+   4) Now time to login  - Select one of the Sign-In (Type) Request from left(ID/Password OR Token/Secret) and hit "Send" - if you have setup the environment variable correctly for one of login method, then this should return the 200 status with your token info/Site LUID and set all Environment variable automatically. ## Note : This step has slight different from Tableau postman as this will take care of automatically set Environment variable rather then you manually copy and paste and set them.
    5) Create the webhook - select the Data Source Failed Webhook Request from left and hit "Send" - This should create the webhook for tableau data source failed events.
 To Create the webhook workbook failed events , select the Workbook failed Request from left pane and hit "Send" - This should create a webhook with Workbook failed.
    * Collect the Site LUID return in the JSON  *